munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 4.md

 She uses Sniper weapon preference template, she prefers to purchase the Magnum Sniper Rifle.

 Her voice pitch is set to 110, slightly higher than the basic voice.

+#### Rei on Terrorists Side
+On Hard and Expert difficulties, she will switch to the terrorist team.
+She is not encountered in Easy and Normal difficulties.

+On Hard, Rei appears in Tour of Duty [Number]. (?)She works as a reserved bot in map [Map Name].(?)

+On Expert, Rei appears in Tour of Duty [Number].
+In Tour of Duty [Number], she only appears in maps [Map Name].

+Rei uses the Arctic Avengers skin.

 ### Tsukushi
 <Table border="1">